black-titan0/HardestGameGenetic/README.md

 # HardestGameGenetic
-An AI Agent Programmed To Solve The [https://lagged.com/en/g/worlds-hardest-game](Hardest Game Ever) Using The Genetic Algorithm
+An AI Agent Programmed To Solve The ](Hardest Game Ever)[https://lagged.com/en/g/worlds-hardest-game Using The Genetic Algorithm